evanbigbie/d-tree/README.md

 Introduction
 >Implement the ID3 decision tree learning algorithm that we discussed in class.
 To simplify the implementation, your system only needs to handle binary classification tasks (i.e. each instance will have a class value of 0 or 1).
 In addition, you may assume that all attributes are binary-valued (i.e. the only possible attribute values are 0 and 1) and that there are no missing values in the training or test data.
+<br/><br/>

->A sample training file (train.dat) and test file (test.dat) are provided.
+A sample training file (train.dat) and test file (test.dat) are provided.
 In these files, only lines containing non-space characters are relevant.
 The first relevant line holds the attribute names.
 Each following relevant line defines a single example.
 Each column holds this example’s value for the attribute named at the head of the column.
 The last unlabeled column holds the class label for the examples.
 In all of the following experiments, you should use this last class attribute to help train the tree and to determine whether a tree classifies an example correctly.

 >When building a decision tree, if you reach a leaf node but still have examples that belong to different classes, then choose the most frequent class (among the instances at the leaf node).
 If you reach a leaf node in the decision tree and have no examples left or the examples are equally split among multiple classes, then choose the class that is most frequent in the entire training set.
 You DO NOT need to implement pruning.